 • police and fire engines

-For a number of trucks an automatic exemption will be arranged.
+For a number of trucks an automatic exemption is arranged.
 For vehicles with an exemption no truck toll needs to be paid.
 This concerns:

 • electric trucks and vans (emission-free vehicles) up to 4,250 kilograms